 Sophisticated tests proved Dr. Olin was right.
-Using a camera to monitor his vocal cords during exercise, doctors diagnosed Robb with vocal cord dysfunction (VCD), meaning his voice box tends to close during periods of intense exercise.
+Using a camera to monitor his vocal cords during exercise, doctors diagnosed Robb with vocal cord dysfunction (VCD), meaning that his voice box tends to close during periods of intense exercise.
 It’s not asthma and cannot be fixed with asthma medicine.

 “In cases like these, in fact, speech therapists are often used,” said Dr. Olin, “and in some cases, sports psychologists are hugely important, because they can really tap into the psyche of the athlete and help resolve these breathing problems.”

 It worked for Jack, though he never thought the root of his problem would be more psychological than physical.
-“Without that test we would still be guessing,” he said.
+“Without that test, we would still be guessing,” he said.

-Dr. Olin says if you have a child who is taking medicine for asthma and still has symptoms more than twice a week or has been hospitalized for breathing problems, you may want to see a specialist for a re-evaluation.
+Dr. Olin says if you have a child who is taking medicine for asthma and still has symptoms more than twice a week or who has been hospitalized for breathing problems, you may want to see a specialist for a re-evaluation.
 “Those are signs there may be something more,” said Dr. Olin, “and the right diagnosis can make all the difference.”

 View an infographic on athletes and asthma.